-Ehrlichiosis is caused most commonly by Ehrlichia chaffeensis, an intracellular bacterium that grows within cytoplasmic phagosomes of white blood cells, and can cause leukopenia.
+Ehrlichiosis is caused most commonly by Ehrlichia chaffeensis (less commonly Ehrlichia ewingii), an intracellular bacterium that grows within cytoplasmic phagosomes of white blood cells, and can cause leukopenia.
 This bacteria is transmitted via the tick bite of Amblyomma americanum ("Lone star tick").
-Symptoms may include severe malaise, fever and headache.
-If left untreated, the illness may progress with hypotension, coagulopathy, hemorrhage of internal organs, renal failure, and death.
+Symptoms may include severe malaise, fever, and headache.
+Although rare, severe outcomes including death are possible.
 Nebraska reported its first ehrlichiosis-associated death in 2019.
-Nebraska has reported a 5 year median of 4 cases (range: 2-9).
-However with the expansion of the Lone star tick (Amblyomma americanum) in Nebraska, this disease is most likely underdiagnosed.
-Providers suspecting a SFR or RMSF diagnosis should consider ehrlichiosis as a differential diagnosis.
+Nebraska has reported a median of 7 cases annually (range: 2-9).
+However with the expansion of the Lone star tick (Amblyomma americanum) in Nebraska, this disease is likely underdiagnosed.
+Providers suspecting a SFR or RMSF diagnosis should also consider ehrlichiosis as a potential diagnosis.